 Mayhew is well aware of the possibilities and the controversies that swirl around the use of this app in particular, and the general use of technology in galleries and museums.

 “There are those asking, ‘Who are we to take these artists’ works and change them?’
 ‘Who are we to interpret or re-interpret the originals?’
-But this (art appreciation application) comes from a place of love for the art, and we take care to do the art justice with high production and aesthetic values.
+But this (new art application) comes from a place of love for the art, and we take care to do the art justice with high production and aesthetic values.

 “And yes, there’s a contradiction in the fact we are using mobile technology.
 We know it seems to speed up media consumption and shorten attention spans, and it is ironic that we want to use it to get people to slow down, stop, have a longer look around.”